Biddulph High School

 Repeat applications

-2. A decision as to whether this is an appropriate course of action will be made by the Local Governing Body who will take into account the circumstances of the case and views of the Headteacher.
+- A decision whether this is an appropriate course of action will be made by the Local Governing Body who will take into account the circumstances of the case and views of the Headteacher.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 In-Year Admissions Arrangements